 - Services run by private companies are concentrated in major cities

-- Rural and remote regions of Australia have more residential services managed by government and not-for-profit organisations.
+- Rural and remote regions of Australia only have residential services managed by government and not-for-profit organisations.

-On 30 June 2017, more than half (58%) of mainstream residential aged care services were run by not-for-profit organisations, with for-profit organisations accounting for 33%, and government just 9%.
+On 30 June 2018, more than half (58%) of mainstream residential aged care services were run by not-for-profit organisations, with for-profit organisations accounting for 34%, and the remainder managed by governments.

 The type of organisation differs by remoteness:

-On 30 June 2017, 44% of residential services located in Major cities were managed by private organisations.
-Only 2% of services in these urban areas were managed by government-run organisations.
+- On 30 June 2018, 45% of residential services located in Major cities were managed by private organisations.
+Only 2% of services in these urban areas were managed by governments.

-With increasing remoteness, the proportion of services managed by private organisations decreases.
+- With increasing remoteness, the proportion of services managed by private organisations decreases.
 There were no privately-managed services in Remote and Very remote regions of Australia.
-Government organisations managed more than 1 in 4 services in those areas.
+Government organisations managed almost 1 in 4 services in those areas (23%).

 A stacked bar graph shows which organisation types provide residential aged care services by remoteness.
-Not-for-profit organisations manage a large proportion of services in all regions, from 54% of services in Major cities to 74% of services in Remote and Very remote regions.
-Private organisations are more likely to manage services in urban areas, and with increasing remoteness government organisations become more prominent.
+Not-for-profit organisations manage a large proportion of services in all regions, from 53% of services in Major cities to 77% of services in Remote and Very remote regions.
+Private organisations are more likely to manage services in urban areas, where government organisations are only 2%.
+Outside of Major cities government organisations become more prominent.

 States and territories with more places in aged care services do not necessarily have more capacity

-On 30 June 2017, Australia had almost 210,000 places in residential aged care and flexible care.
+On 30 June 2018, Australia had over 216,000 places in residential aged care and flexible care.
 This included those places that people were currently using, as well as those that were available to people but not in use.
 The number of places in aged care has increased over time.

-- The National Aboriginal and Torres Strait Islander Flexible Aged Care Program is a prominent part of aged care service provision in the Northern Territory, bringing an additional 33 places per 1,000 older people.
+- The National Aboriginal and Torres Strait Islander Flexible Aged Care Program is a prominent part of aged care service provision in the Northern Territory, bringing an additional 31places per 1,000 older people.

-- Transition care places have remained at 4,000 places nationally since 2012, increasing slightly in 2017 with 19 additional places in Western Australia.
-In 2017, short-term restorative care also added 400 places, extending transition care services to anyone needing short-term care to improve their independence (rather than just for people leaving hospital).
+- Transition care places have remained at around 4,000 places nationally since 2012.
+The short-term restorative care program began in 2017 to extend transition care services to anyone needing short-term care to improve their independence (rather than just for people leaving hospital).
+Since then, there have been 475 places allocated around Australia.

 A stacked bar graph shows the number of aged care places and the places per 1,000 people in the target population, for each program type and state.
-The graph allows the user to filter the data by year (2011–2017), program type, and organisation type.
+The graph allows the user to filter the data by year (2012–2018), program type, and organisation type.
+The Northern Territory has more places per 1,000 people in the target population than the other states throughout 2012–2018, particularly when filtered to just show the National Aboriginal and Torres Straight Islander Flexible Aged Care Program.

 Large residential services tend to be managed by private organisations